PROFIT MARGIN: [FAIL]

 RELATIVE STRENGTH: [FAIL]

 The investor must look at the relative strength of the company in question.
 Companies whose relative strength is 90 or above (that is, the company outperforms 90% or more of the market for the past year), are considered attractive.
 Companies whose price has been rising much quicker than the market tend to keep rising.
-KONA, with a relative strength of 80, fails this test.
+Although KONA's relative strength of 88 is below the acceptable level, yet it is very close.
+Keep an eye on the stock as it could move into the acceptable range.

 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]